Macross II: The Role-Playing Game

 Macross II: The Role-Playing Game is a role-playing game published by Palladium Books in 1993.
 Based on the Macross II mecha OVA and manga series, the game is structured around Palladium's Megaversal damage system.

 Development

-Palladium Books continued seeking new licenses in the early 1990s and received one for Macross II, producing Macross II: The Role-playing Game (1993) and Macross II: Sourcebook One (1993).
-Ianus Publications (later known as Dream Pod 9) began taking on work as a design house, and thus created three sourcebooks for Palladium's Macross II RPG in 1994.
-Palladium soon decided that the new line was not going to match the success of their best-seller Rifts, and cancelled the Macross II line.
+Palladium Books was seeking to acquire more licenses in the early 1990s and did obtain a license for Macross II, allowing them to produce Macross II: The Role-playing Game (1993) and Macross II: Sourcebook One (1993).
+Ianus Publications (later known as Dream Pod 9) began to work for other companies as a design house, and thus developed three sourcebooks in 1994 for Palladium in their Macross II RPG.
+Palladium soon cancelled the new Macross II line when they decided that it would not match the success of Rifts.

 Main Game

 The main RPG contains all the rules of the Megaverse system, and various options for creating characters, as well as special protocols for playing as the series' characters themselves.
 The 112-page book also contains technical data for many U.N.
 Spacy and Marduk combat vehicles.
 Further material is included with Sourcebook One: The UN Spacy.